abelcarreras/phonolammps/README.md

 Command line interface
 ----------------------
-phonoLAMMPS has a similar interface to phonopy to allow to quicky calculate the 2nd order force constants in a file format ready to use with phonopy.
+phonoLAMMPS has a similar interface to phonopy to allow to easily obtain the 2nd order force constants and unitcell files in phonopy/VASP format ready to use with phonopy.
 Also allows features a quick preview of the phonon band structure (requires seekpath).

 ```
-# phonolammps in.lammps -c POSCAR_unitcell --dim 3 3 3 -p
+# phonolammps in.lammps --dim 3 3 3 -c POSCAR_unitcell -p
 ```

 Python API